AeloveRim/TahrovinGrit/README.md

 ## My performance is really bad!
 Your CPU or GPU is too weak.
 Or, you don't have XMP enabled for your RAM.

-If you ignored the minimum specifications I wrote near the top of this readme, that's on you.
+This will probably happen if you ignored the minimum specifications I wrote near the top of this readme.

-There are still a couple things you can do to slightly increase performance :
+There are still a few things you can do to slightly increase performance :
 - Switch from SteamVR to OpenComposite
 - Switch from Skyrim Upscaler VR - DLAA to either Skyrim Upscaler VR - DLSS if your GPU allows it, or Skyrim Upscaler VR - FSR
 - Disable everything in the CS Resources section except Reshade Toggler.
 If you are playing an existing game, do not disable Eld-beri either.